MicrosoftDocs/azure-devops-docs/docs/report/analytics/reporting-roadmap.md

 While the configuration is somewhat complex, it provides a powerful solution.
 You can create custom reports by writing [customized SSRS reports](../sql-reports/create-and-manage-reporting-services-reports.md?toc=/vsts/report/sql-reports/toc.json&bc=/vsts/report/sql-reports/breadcrumb/to]c.json).
 You can also create reports [using Excel](../excel/create-status-and-trend-excel-reports.md?toc=/vsts/report/sql-reports/toc.json&bc=/vsts/report/sql-reports/breadcrumb/toc.json), and share them on SharePoint once you've [configured SharePoint to host Excel Charts](../sharepoint-dashboards/configure-sharepoint-tfs-2017-earlier.md).

-We have no plans to bring a cloud version of our SQL Server Reporting story to VSTS.
+We have no plans to bring a cloud version of our SQL Server Reporting story to Azure DevOps Services.

 ## Future of TFS & SQL Server Reporting